Romance Studies Faculty Database

 Kate Driscoll

-Her other publications for edited collections include essays on female ambassadors in Torquato Tasso and Antonio Vivaldi, representations of New World masculinity in Baroque opera, and the intersections between acoustics and affect between Tasso and Monteverdi.
+Her other publications for edited collections include essays on female ambassadors in Tasso and Vivaldi, representations of New World masculinity in Baroque opera, the intersections between acoustics and affect in Tasso and Monteverdi, and the overlap between genealogical, gendered, and racial constructions in Pulci's Morgante

 Before arriving at Duke, Dr. Driscoll was Visiting Assistant Professor of Italian at Colorado College and a postdoctoral research fellow at Freie Universität Berlin’s Cluster of Excellence, “Temporal Communities: Doing Literature in a Global Perspective.”

-Her research has been supported by the Renaissance Society of America, American Council of Learned Societies, Andrew W. Mellon Foundation, Modern Language Association, UCLA Center for Medieval and Renaissance Studies, German Excellence Initiative, and the Gladys Krieble Delmas Foundation.
+Her research has been supported by the Ragusa Foundation for the Humanities, the American Philosophical Society, the Renaissance Society of America, the American Council of Learned Societies, the Andrew W. Mellon Foundation, the Modern Language Association, the UCLA Center for Medieval and Renaissance Studies, the German Excellence Initiative, and the Gladys Krieble Delmas Foundation.

 From 2022-April 2024, she served as co-editor of the Italian Studies Channel on the New Books Network.
 Her conversations with authors can be found here.